laramint/laravel-brain/README.md

 - **Artisan command discovery** — Maps class-based commands, closure commands from `routes/console.php`, and Kernel-registered commands
 - **Scheduler tracing** — Lists every scheduled task (`command`, `job`, `call`) with the time it runs, its timezone, and its overlap/one-server guards
 - **Broadcast channel mapping** — Discovers class-based and closure channels from `routes/channels.php`
+- **Broadcasting** — Reads `ShouldBroadcast`/`broadcastOn()` from each event and draws an edge to the channel(s) it broadcasts on, with the alias, queue, and payload shape in the event's detail panel
 - **DB query tracing** — Surfaces Eloquent and raw queries per method
+- **Outgoing HTTP detection** — Flags Laravel HTTP client, Guzzle, curl, and `file_get_contents` calls that leave the application, with host, method, timeout and retry — including requests built in one class and sent from another
 - **Cache operation tracing** — Surfaces `Cache::` facade and `cache()` helper calls per method, split into read / write / invalidate / lock, with the key (literal or constructed — a computed one is labelled, never guessed), plus tags, store and TTL where declared
+- **Macro detection** — Finds methods the application adds to existing classes via `Macroable::macro()`/`::mixin()` (Filament's own `Macroable` included) and draws them as their own node kind, so a call like `$table->money()` isn't a dead end when you go looking for where it came from
+- **Transaction boundaries** — Draws a dashed boundary around every node that runs inside a `DB::transaction()` closure (or a manual begin/commit range), with a rollback path in a `catch` block boundaried separately
+- **Job chains & batches** — Draws a boundary around jobs dispatched together via `Bus::chain()`/`Bus::batch()`/`withChain()`, with arrows through a chain in its run order
+- **Event choreography** — A dedicated Events tab traces listener cascades — a listener that fires further events, not just the one hop from dispatch to handler — and flags events with no listener at all
+- **Job lifecycle** — Shows a job's attempts, timeout, backoff, uniqueness, batching, after-commit dispatch, and queue middleware in its detail panel
 - **Fat-class detection** — Flags controllers and services with more than 300 lines or 10 methods
 - **Cyclomatic complexity** — Highlights hotspots by complexity tier (Low / Moderate / High / Critical)
 - **Interactive graph** — Dark/light theme, accent-colored nodes, and interactive edges
 - **Per-route tabs** — Each route gets its own isolated subgraph tab
 - **Middleware mapping** — Shows which middleware guards each route
 - **Model relationships** — Displays `hasMany`, `belongsTo`, and other Eloquent relations
+- **Table statistics** — Row count (estimated or exact) and table/index size for every model's table, read live from the database
+- **Database schema** — Real columns, indexes, and foreign keys read from the database catalogue rather than migrations, flagging a foreign key with no covering index
+- **Morph map aliases** — Shows the alias `Relation::morphMap()` gives each model — the value that actually lands in `*_type` columns — and flags a model an enforced map leaves out
 - **Action recognition** — Draws single-purpose action classes (one class, one `__invoke`/`handle`/`execute`, filed under `Actions/`) as their own kind rather than as generic services, and surfaces the entry method they are invoked through
 - **Observer discovery** — Finds Eloquent observers (`#[ObservedBy]`, `Model::observe()`, or `booted()`) and links them to the models they observe
 - **Policy resolution** — Resolves each model's authorization policy (explicit map, `#[UsePolicy]` attribute, or naming convention) and links it in the graph
+- **Deferred provider diagnostics** — Flags a deferred service provider that never boots, a `provides()` key nothing backs, or the legacy `$defer` property the framework no longer reads
 - **View composition mapping** — Traces `@include`, `@extends`, `@component`, `@each`, and `<x-...>` components as view → view edges, so a shared partial shows every entry point it reaches
 - **API resource edges** — Traces `UserResource::make()`/`::collection()`/`new` and nested resource composition as edges, so a changed resource shows every controller and resource that uses it
 - **Method flowcharts** — See internal flow as a step-by-step diagram with a large modal popup view